 Many elements can be included in a landscape.
 There are landscape plants: trees, shrubs, lawns, groundcovers, perennials, annuals, fruits and vegetables.
 There are also hardscaping elements: walkways, patios, decks, walls and fences.
 There are features: fountains, pools, streams, rocks and statuary.
 Finally, there are utilities: irrigation and lighting.

 Trees and large shrubs provide framing, screening and shade and define the areas of the yard.
 Smaller plants add variety in shape and color.
 Lawns provide play areas as well as visual open spaces.
 Hardscaping makes areas much more useful.
 Features add interest and create focal points.
 Irrigation simplifies maintenance and lighting adds interest and safety.
+Building retaining walls can level a steep slope to make the area more usable.

 The two main considerations are to frame the house and to point people to the front door.
 Trees or large shrubs on either side of the house act like a picture frame to set off the house.
 A large rounded shrub at the corner of the house will soften the vertical line of a tall house.
 A lawn or flowers in front of the house can create a foreground to the picture.
 The shape of the lawn or the color of flowers can direct attention to the front door.